 In search of the perfect destination to celebrate the holidays?
-Where you stay will take up a serious portion of your vacation budget, so before booking a flight, you should figure out what you can expect to spend once you’re there.
+Vacation rentals can take up a large portion of your budget.
+Before booking a flight, you should figure out what you can expect to spend once you’re there.

-Short-term rental websites have made it easier than ever to find a place to stay.
-They’re helping to lower the cost of travel in major cities, and locations that were previously forgotten by the hotel industry now have a growing number of rentals from which to choose.
+Short-term rental websites have made it easier than ever to find a place to say.
+They help to lower the cost of travel in major cities, and locations that were previously forgotten by the hotel industry now have a growing number of rentals from which to choose.

-So which cities have the most and least expensive rentals?
+So which cities have the most and least expensive vacation rentals?

 Datafiniti is uniquely positioned to answer this exact question.
 We collect data from the web across a range of industries to help direct our client’s business strategy.
 Our property database currently contains over 16 million records, including residential listings, apartment rentals, and even short-term rentals.
-We can analyze prices from multiple websites at once to give you a complete view of the market.
+We can analyze prices from multiple websites at once to provide a complete view of the market for vacation rentals.

-We found at the state level, the two smallest states, Rhode Island and Delaware, were the most expensive, costing $165 and $150 per night respectively.
+We found at the state level, the two smallest states, Rhode Island and Delaware, were the most expensive; costs include $165 and $150 per night for potential vacation rentals.
 The most expensive cities were popular vacation spots near beaches and ski mountains.
-At $250 per night, five cities are tied for most expensive: East Hampton, NY, Truckee, CA, Tahoe City, CA, Keystone, CO, and Annapolis, MD.
+At $250 per night, five cities tie for most expensive: East Hampton, NY, Truckee, CA, Tahoe City, CA, Keystone, CO, and Annapolis, MD.

-The least expensive states were largely in the Midwest with Oklahoma and Kansas tied for the lowest median price, $70 per night.
+The least expensive states were largely in the Midwest with Oklahoma and Kansas; both were tied for the lowest median price with $70 per night for potential vacation rentals.
 Smaller cities along the East Coast and in the middle of the country were the most affordable.
 Detroit, MI was the cheapest, costing only $59 per night and Orlando, FL was number two at $60 per night.

-For our analysis, we only included rentals with at least one review on its respective platform to ensure all listings were legitimate.
-As a note, a majority of our data was collected between July and September of 2016.
+To ensure all listings were legitimate, we only included potential vacation rentals with at least one review on its respective platform.
+As a note, we collected the majority of our data between July and September of 2016.
 For our first data cut, we’ve compared median prices across states.

 As you may have expected, there are regional trends in rental prices.
-The top five states with the highest median price are all in the Northeast.
-Close behind are states known for tourism including HI, CA, and NV.
-States from the Southeast and Gulf Coast sit in the middle of our rankings.
+The top five states with the highest median price for potential vacation rentals are all in the Northeast.
+Close behind are tourist-friendly states including HI, CA, and NV.
+The states from the Southeast and Gulf Coast sit in the middle of our rankings.
 Finally, the lowest median prices are largely in states from the Midwest.

 The most expensive cities are all popular vacation destinations with access to popular ski mountains and beaches.
-While CA was only ranked number 12 among states, it is represented in 8 of the top 15 most expensive cities.
+With CA only ranked number 12 among states, it is in 8 of the top 15 most expensive cities.

-Still, this is not a completely fair way to judge each city.
-Many of the most expensive vacation rentals are larger properties, some being entire ski lodges or beach houses.
+Still, this is not an entirely fair way to judge each city.
+Many of the most expensive vacation rentals are larger properties with some being entire ski lodges or beach houses.
 Comparing places like that with a studio apartment in Manhattan is not an accurate comparison.
 To solve this imbalance, we further segmented the data by the number of beds in each property.

 Midwestern cities, as well as Las Vegas, are the most affordable.
 It’s likely that Vegas is on our list because renters have to compete with the very low prices of the hotels in the area.

-For two bed rentals, California beach towns dominate along with San Francisco, New York, and Boston.
+For potential vacation rentals with two beds, California beach towns dominate along with San Francisco, New York, and Boston.
 Newport, RI is once again the most expensive city.
 The least expensive cities are consistent with trends we’ve discussed earlier: smaller cities in the Midwest and West.

-For three bed listings, popular beach and ski areas once again top our list of most expensive cities.
+For potential vacation rentals with three beds, popular beach and ski areas top our list of most expensive cities.
 We also see popular tourist destinations such as Yosemite National Park and Sonoma in CA. Our least expensive listings are in smaller cities, but there is much more geographic variation.
 Cities include Charlotte, NC, Salt Lake City, UT, and Memphis, TN, but even Chicago.

-One of the more interesting inclusions on the most expensive three bed rental list is Omaha, NE.
-Most of our data for Omaha was collected around August of 2016 and this time period overlaps closely with the 2016 U.S. Olympic Swim Trials.
-Locals were benefitting from the event by renting out homes and rooms to meet the demand for the event.
+One of the more interesting inclusions on the most expensive three-bed rental list is Omaha, NE.
+We collected most of our data for Omaha around August of 2016 and this period overlaps closely with the 2016 U.S. Olympic Swim Trials.
+Locals were benefitting from the event by renting out homes and rooms as vacation rentals to meet the demand for the event.

 Another curious inclusion is Louisville, KY.
-Once again we found that this is a spike caused by a major event: the Kentucky Derby.
+Once again we found that this spike is a result of a major event: the Kentucky Derby.
 When investigating individual listings in search of a possible error, we found that most of the high priced listings explicitly mentioned the Derby in their title or description.